MalavikaVasist/MalavikaVasist.github.io/index.md

-Hello! welcome to my professional website.

-I am a [Your Profession / Role] specializing in [Your Expertise].
-Here you can find my resume, projects, and ways to contact me.
+Hello there and welcome!
+My name is Malavika and I am a reseracher specializing in studying exoplanets using Machine learning driven simulation-based inference (SBI) algorithms.
+My broad interest lies in using Data Science techniques to solve problems in astronomy.
+Here you can find my resume, research, and ways to contact me.